What Type of Paint to Use On the House Foundation?

 Brick can be trickier to paint since it is more porous than concrete, meaning the surface will usually have more penetrations or cracks.

 Furthermore, the surface of a brick foundation has more undulations which can make painting harder.
 Even so, brick can be painted and can change the entire look of the home.
+If you use a primer before painting, it will save you a lot of time and effort.

 Can You Paint Over House Foundation Coatings?

+Chances are high that your foundation is already covered with something.
 This could be the mortar that is often applied over poured foundation walls or a concrete block, also known as parging.
 It could also be a coating of tar that waterproofs the foundation.

 Whichever one you have to work with, it’s important to know that not every cover for a foundation wall is supposed to be painted.